TomasTillmann/ElevatorSystemSimulation/README.md

 It is much harder to obtain $q_M$, which is right now the only missing piece needed for solving the problem.

-This is how I want to define this efficiency function $q_M$.
-This efficiency function $q_M$ will run discrete simulation.
+I want to define $q_M$ this way.
+Efficiency function $q_M$ will run discrete simulation.
+This simulation simulates elevators and population.
+Elevators obey $S$.
+Population obey $P$.
+If no specific $P$ is defined, simulation could simulate people according to some distribution (e.g. Poisson distribution, Uniform distribution,...).

+TODO: Discrete events describe
+The discrete events
 The simulation runs for some reasonably long time and after it ends it calculates how well $S$ did according to $M$.

 ## Simulation